sjmignot/sceance/README.rst

 Sceance is an application for moviegoers.
 If you provide it with a list of your favorite cinemas and your movie watchlist, it suggests showtimes, letting you watch your favorite movies in theaters.

-It was designed with Paris, or other cities full of independent and small cinemas, in mind.
+It was designed with Paris, a city full of small and independent cinemas, in mind.

 Installation
 ############